jaakkonikkila/minesweeper/README.md

 touching it and numbers touching that area.
 If you press all tiles without pressing a mine, you win.
 If you press a mine, you lose.

+# HOW TO PLAY
+Left upper corner "Game" opens a menu where you can select 3 different difficulties

+Left click to show tile(s)

+Right click to flag bombs

+# Features
+Tracks your time

+Saves highscore per level but highscores gets reset when you exit program

+MOST FUN YOU WILL EVER HAVE

 # Creators:
 Name: Taneli Liedes